 The Hermitage By Wagon Tour

 Purchase tickets for The Hermitage by Wagon Tour at the ticket office for $12 per person in addition to regular admission.
 Children age 5 and under ride for free.
-The traditional wagon accommodates 15 people per trip and operates from March to November, weather permitting.
+The traditional wagon accommodates 15 people per trip and operates from March to December with holiday tours, weather permitting.